rskupnik/rskupnik.github.io/_drafts/selfhost-n8n-with-exposed-oauth.md

 Let's start by modifying **traefik**'s configuration (the same one created in the previous step).

-Apart from accessing from `n8n.home` internally, we want that specific `/rest/oauth2-credential` URL to also be reachable from the internet - but only for the `n8n.myzopotamia.dev` host (which is my custom domain).
+Apart from accessing from `n8n.home` internally, we want that specific `/rest/oauth2-credential` URL to also be reachable from the internet - but only for the `n8n.yourcustomdomain.com` host.

 To do that I added modified the Dynamic Configuration for **traefik** to look like this: